deepakhj/cadent/docs/writers.md

 Each sequence is "Y" seconds long (default 10min).
-Since crashing or restarting cadent that has many many thousands of metrics in ram caches that are not written, on restart this will re-read the last sequence of the N second snapshots, and re-fill the caches (which if there are alot of metrics this to can take some time)
+Since crashing or restarting cadent that has many many thousands of metrics in ram caches that are not written, on restart this will re-read the last sequence of the N second snapshots, and re-fill the caches (which if there are alot of metrics this to can take some time).

+Once a time Y chunk is finished it is pushed to the front of the chunk list, and also written to the DB.

+After the chunk is written it then removes the sequence slice logs from the DB.
+Thus if things crash, restart It only needs to grab the last chunk of data it had.

 There can be "X" sequences held in ram for query speed (default of 6, plus the current one is 7 total).